 Open-plan design often lends itself to barn conversions.
-However, it is possible to have too much of a good thing and there may indeed be superabundant space to give the whole ground floor area to one large living zone.
+However, it is possible to have too much of a good thing.
+Sometimes the floor space is too great for simply an open-plan living space.

 Consider locating spaces such as a study or downstairs bedroom to one side.
-The areas that do not need a view out, such as toilets, bathrooms and utility rooms, can be placed against walls or in locations where natural light isn’t available.
+The areas that do not need a view out, such as toilets, bathrooms and utility rooms, can be placed against walls.

 If the floor plan is very large, try using levels, such as mezzanines, to break up spaces with different uses.
 We recently converted a former pig barn and used variations in floor height to successfully separate living areas from the bedrooms.
 This was not only functional, but also added character to the home’s interiors.

 Even if the lower storey is expansive, the space available in the roof may be restricted.
-Ask your designer to produce section drawings of the building to work out how much of the upper level could be used for accommodation.
+Ask your designer to produce section drawings of the building.
+This should allow you to work out how much of the upper level could be used for accommodation.

 Original barn structures are unlikely to have a first floor so this will be a key structural intervention onto the building.

-If the existing plan is relatively large, taller ceilings than normal on the ground floor will help to make spaces feel less overbearing.
+If the existing plan is relatively large, it is a good idea to install tall ceilings.
+This will prevent the spaces from feeling overbearing.
 If the ceiling is too low, this can create oddly proportioned and oppressive rooms.

 The new upper level will need joists and other supports to hold it in place, which can be quite thick.
 The roof will need to be insulated, too, so the available space upstairs can start to get restricted.

 However, I’d expect that in most barns there will be usable areas within vaulted ceilings.

 As barns tend to be much bigger than standard homes, it’s imperative that they are light-filled.